Updated statement on Coronavirus and urgent calls to action

 While many nations have implemented precautionary mechanisms to limit the spread of Coronavirus, we are deeply concerned with the light manner in which they are taken by national residents.
 Ours is a region with many migrant workers who regularly cross borders in various capacities; as such, any non-compliance with precautionary declarations will have a direct impact on the greater region and thus increase the spread and rate of infection of the virus.
 We stand in solidarity with the vulnerable populations of our region and therefore make calls and statements for action:

-· The work and voices of civil society organisations, the arts sector and community foundations become increasingly relevant at this time as they engage with and represent the most vulnerable communities.
+- The work and voices of civil society organizations, the arts sector and community foundations become increasingly relevant at this time as they engage with and represent the most vulnerable communities.
 We urgently call upon governments and the private sector to provide financial relief in supporting the civil society sector, as they will do for the small business sector.

-· We call on governments to recognise the intersectionality of the borders in the SADC region by providing financial and well-being support mechanisms that include migrant workers living in countries where they work.
+- We call on governments to recognize the intersectionality of the borders in the SADC region by providing financial and well-being support mechanisms that include migrant workers living in countries where they work.
 All instances of relief need to factor in temporary and national residents.

-· It is important to acknowledge the work of medical service practitioners and civil servants who are at the front line of the pandemic and work tirelessly to fight an unknown enemy.
-As an organisation, we salute your selfless work and will support you throughout this time.
+- It is important to acknowledge the work of medical service practitioners and civil servants who are at the front line of the pandemic and work tirelessly to fight an unknown enemy.
+As an organization, we salute your selfless work and will support you throughout this time.

 It will be through our ability to collaborate particularly in this time that an impactful difference can be made as we navigate through the pandemic.
 We ask that you remain vigilant and committed to your beneficiaries in what is a tough time for all.